-Q: Do I need a team to register to attend?
+Q: Did individuals need a team to register to attend?

-A: No. You can apply to attend as an individual and be put into a team on the day of the event.
-You can also apply to attend as a team with other members, which you must indicate on the registration form.
+A: No. Individuals applied to attend alone and found a team on the day of the event.
+People can also apply to attend as a team with other members via the registration form.

 Q: What programming languages can I use?